larryhastings/big/README.md

 <dl><dd>

-A lightweight, high-performance text-oriented logging module, intended for debug-print-style use.
+A lightweight, high-performance text-oriented thread-safe logging module, intended for debug-print-style use.
 Not a full-fledged application logger like Python's [`logging`](https://docs.python.org/3/library/logging.html) module.